oris800/VRWA/README.md

 To run this project on your local machine, please ensure you have Git, Docker, and Docker Compose installed.

-**Note:** These instructions are intended for a Unix-like environment (Linux, macOS, or WSL on Windows).
+**Note:** These instructions are intended for a Unix-like environment (Linux, macOS, BSD or WSL on Windows).

 1.  **Clone the repository:**
     ```bash